-The Dodd-Frank Act enacted, and the Commodity Futures Trading Commission (the "CFTC") and the SEC have issued or proposed rules to implement, both broad new regulatory requirements and broad new structural requirements applicable to OTC derivative markets and, to a lesser extent, listed commodity futures (and futures options) markets.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") enacted, and the Commodity Futures Trading Commission (the "CFTC") and the Securities and Exchange Commission have issued or proposed rules to implement, both broad new regulatory requirements and broad new structural requirements applicable to OTC derivative markets and, to a lesser extent, listed commodity futures (and futures options) markets.
 Similar changes are in the process of being adopted in the European Union, Japan, and other major financial markets.